24 Weeks Pregnant

 Tips for Week 24

-- Begin formal kick counting (some providers start now) — 10 movements in 2 hours, once daily, when baby is active.
-Lay on left side, drink cold water, count.
+- Begin formal kick counting (some providers start now) — look for 10 movements within 2 hours, once a day when your baby is active.
+Lie on your left side, drink some cold water, and count.

-- Address pelvic pain — if SPD, PT referral, support belt, avoid stairs/heavy lifting, side-sleeping with pillow between knees.
+- Ease pelvic pain — if you have SPD, a PT referral, a support belt, avoiding stairs and heavy lifting, and side-sleeping with a pillow between your knees can make a real difference.

 Things To Do (Checklist)